codurance/site/src/_posts/2019-04-30-state-of-the-art-jenkins-github-docker.md

 CMD yarn start
 ```

-Docker is the most popular application containerization solution available.
+Docker is the most popular application containerisation solution available.
 For a full introduction to Docker I'd recommend [Containers with Docker by Andre Torres]({{ site.baseurl }}/2019/04/16/containers-with-docker/).

 In this CI pipeline Docker isolates the application code from the Jenkins node.